dboissier/mongo4idea/README.md

 The tree displays for each database all collections.
 Just double-click on a collection and the results will be displayed in the Mongo Runner Panel.

-If the server does not respond, you have have the following message:
+If the server does not respond, you have the following message:

 ![Browser](https://github.com/dboissier/mongo4idea/blob/master/doc/mongo4idea-explorerWithoutDB.png?raw=true)